This release fixes several build issues, and add a new library

 a parser for this since ALTSVC can be sent via regular HTTP header

-field Alt-Svc
+field Alt-Svc.

 By default, incoming ALTSVC frame is ignored.
 To receive ALTSVC

-frame, create nghttp2_option
+frame, create nghttp2_option object, and use

-nghttp2_option_set_builtin_recv_extension_type(opt, NGHTTP2_ALTSVC)
+nghttp2_option_set_builtin_recv_extension_type(opt, NGHTTP2_ALTSVC),

-and pass the object to the nghttp2_session_client_new2()
+and pass the object to the nghttp2_session_client_new2() or

-.
+nghttp2_session_client_new3().
 Note that server always ignores

 ALTSVC regardless of the option settings.

-To send ALTSVC frame, use nghttp2_submit_altsvc()
+To send ALTSVC frame, use nghttp2_submit_altsvc().

 nghttp2 has introduced custom frame support in v1.8.0.
-So you can create your own ALTSVC handling if you wish.
+So you can

 Previously, we didn’t pass unknown incoming SETTINGS value to the